Healthdirect Free Australian health advice you can count on.

 Key facts

-• Pelvic inflammatory disease (PID) is inflammation or infection of the pelvic area.
+• Pelvic inflammatory disease (PID) is an infection of the uterus, ovaries, fallopian tubes or pelvic area in females.

 • It is often caused by sexually transmitted infections (STIs) but can be caused by other non-sexually transmitted bacteria from the vagina.

-• If you have PID you need antibiotic treatment for at least 2 weeks and may your doctors may recommend you go to hospital for treatment.
+• If you have PID you will need antibiotic treatment for at least 2 weeks.

-• Without treatment, PID can lead to fertility problems, chronic (long term) pelvic pain, ectopic pregnancy (a pregnancy that grows outside your uterus) and poor pregnancy outcomes.
+• Without treatment, PID can lead to fertility problems, chronic (long-term) pelvic pain, ectopic pregnancy and pregnancy complications.

 What is pelvic inflammatory disease (PID)?

-Pelvic inflammatory disease is an infection or inflammation of one or more organs in the pelvic area.
+Pelvic inflammatory disease is an infection of one or more organs in the female reproductive system.

 What are the symptoms of PID?